 Picture this: at your high school reunion, you mention that you just finished up grad school.
-When someone asks what you studied, you casually say, "Oh, I got a master's in the next big thing."
+When someone asks what you studied, you casually say, "Oh, I got a master's in being totally MacGyver."

 Talk about a conversation stopper.

 These degrees might be mere fantasy, but their real-life equivalents could have you earning a healthy salary in a challenging career.
-Take a look at our top picks for degrees you wish you could get.
+Take a look at these 10 degrees we totally wish we could get.

 - Bachelor's Degree in Being Totally MacGyver